-SECTION III STUDENT CONDUCT
+STUDENT CONDUCT

-AUTO REGISTRATION AND DRIVING PRIVILEGES
+DRIVING PRIVILEGES

 Students will be permitted to drive to school if they have a driving permit signed by their parents.
 There is a parking area in which student cars are to be parked until the end of the school day.
 Permit forms are available in the office.
 Driving to school is a privilege that is granted to those individuals who demonstrate a mature and responsible attitude and behavior.
 Misuses of this privilege will cause denial of the driving permit.
 All cars in the student parking lot must have an approved hang tag displayed at all times.
 All students must have liability insurance.
-A student who drives an automobile or motorcycle to school must park his or her vehicle in the student parking lot.
-The vehicles are not to be moved during the school day without office approval.
+A student who drives an automobile or motorcycle to school day without office approval.
 All cars are to be parked so that the front ends face the side of the high school building.
 Parking in between rows is discourteous and creates a poor traffic flow.
 Parking in such a way as to block traffic is prohibited.
 The school is not responsible for damage or theft.
 Vehicles are to be kept locked.
 Vehicles are to be operated in a safe and responsible manner at all times.
 Speeding, "peeling out", etc. are forbidden.
 Students are not to ride in the bed of pickup trucks.
-If problems occur in parking lot, driving privileges can be suspended.
+If problems occur in the parking lot, driving privileges can be suspended.